kollinbassie/DB-Project/README.md

 Instructions:

-Setup the Database:
+Setup the Database using the command:

 python setup_database.py

-Then run the CLI Application:
+Then run the CLI Application using the command:

 python cli_application.py